 Vitamin E, good for softening skin and removing scarring

-Added to this allstar list, aloe juice also contains minerals including magnesium, potassium and zinc; all are necessary for maintaining the structure of cell membranes in the skin and allowing cells to rebuild collagen during the wound healing process.
-These minerals are bolstered by the presence of phytosterols, the naturally occurring cholesotral-like molecule found in plant foods that have been shown to delay the decline of collagen fiber, contributing to denser, bouncier and younger looking skin.
+Added to this allstar list, aloe juice also contains minerals including magnesium, potassium and zinc.
+These are all necessary for maintaining the structure of cell membranes in the skin, and allowing cells to rebuild collagen during the wound healing process.
+These minerals are bolstered by the presence of phytosterols, the naturally occurring cholesotral-like molecule found in plant foods.
+Phytosterols have been shown to delay the decline of collagen fiber, contributing to denser, bouncier and younger looking skin.

-With its unique cooling sensation, aloe vera is also perfect for dealing with the heat and irritation that you might experience after using an overly strong conventional chemical cosmetic, like a stripping acne foam or a high intensity lab-derived peel (our advice is to ditch these in the first place, but if you’re in need of damage control, aloe water can be a smart and skin-loving tool).
-If you’re battling sensitive skin (chronic or caused by a run in with a harsh conventional formula), peep our Sensitive Skin Guide for more tips!How We Use Aloe Vera
+With its unique cooling sensation, you can also apply aloe vera to soothe the heat and irritation that you might experience after using an overly strong conventional chemical beauty product.
+A good example would be a stripping acne foam or a high intensity lab-derived peel.
+It might be better for some skin types to ditch these harsh treatments altogether, but if you’re in need of damage control, aloe water can be a smart and skin-loving tool.
+If you’re battling sensitive skin, reference our Sensitive Skin Guide for more helpful tips and general guidelines.

-In Puristry products, aloe juice often stars as the base, providing a soothing and H2O-filled foundation that supports the integration of other active ingredients that require dilution (think fruit acids and essential oils).
-It’s a slightly more beneficial base than pure H20 on its own, rich in minerals that support skin elasticity and healing.
-Water on its own sometimes isn’t ideal to apply to super dry skin, and ultimately it reduces the effectiveness of other active ingredients, without providing its own benefits.
-We get into this in our How to Hydrate Skin With More Than Water Guide.
+In Puristry products, aloe juice often stars as the base ingredient.
+It provides a soothing and H2O-filled foundation, which supports the integration of other active ingredients that require dilution (think fruit acids and essential oils).
+It’s a slightly more beneficial base than pure H2O on its own, rich in minerals that support skin elasticity and healing.
+Plain water has a lack of serious benefits and therefore isn’t necessarily beneficial to apply to dry skin, and can even reduce the effectiveness of other active ingredients.
+We dissect the details of these essential skin care processes in our How to Hydrate Skin With More Than Water Guide.

 With this in mind, our Nopal Cactus Cleanser relies on a base of organic aloe water instead of plain water.
-It’s amped up with vegetable glycerin, which softens and smoothes skin with a PH level that mimics your skin’s ideal conditions.
-The formula also features organic nopal cactus extract for a powerful dose of antioxidants, plus cedarwood bark oil for its antimicrobial and antibacterial properties.
+It’s also amped up with a small amount of vegetable glycerin, which softens and smoothes skin with a PH level that mimics your skin’s ideal conditions.
+The formula features organic nopal cactus extract for a powerful dose of antioxidants, plus cedarwood bark oil for its antimicrobial and antibacterial properties.
 Aloe water delivers these ingredients in the right dilution, ensuring easy absorption and reduced evaporation.
 As an ideal base, it you’ll find it high on the ingredient list in several Puristry formulas.